 Google advanced search operators are an essential tool within the toolbox of any search engine optimisation consultants.
 Through innovation and also the investment from the business world, Google has evolved to a degree to provide unmatched experience for finding useful information with just a click of your computers mouse button.

-Another important one is the – operator (minus sign located next to digit 0 on your keyboard).
-This placed just before the -minusTheKeyword tells Google, hey, fetch me results but DONOT include the -minusTheKeyword
+The – operator (minus sign located next to digit 0 on your keyboard).
+This placed just before any keyword tells Google, hey, fetch me results but DONOT include the -minusTheKeyword

 Now we have covered some of the useful operators, let's now take a look at